Higher education in Manitoba: Barriers to access

 The University of Manitoba today offers more than $13 million in scholarships and bursaries.
 Despite the common belief that lower tuition fees would result in greater university access, a 2004 report by the Montreal Economic Institute, titled "Would Higher Tuition Fees Restrict Access to University Studies?", contended that data from various Canadian studies show no direct relationship.
 Instead, other factors to consider are secondary school grades, parental educational attainment, and parental expectations.

 The Manitoba Department of Education concluded that financial and institutional barriers seldom hinder access to post-secondary education.
 Instead, barriers are social and cultural.
-A 2005 report by the Canadian Policy Research Networks (CPRN), titled "Getting There and Staying There", adds the factor of geography, citing the long distances that students must travel in Manitoba and consequent personal dislocation to find a suitable post-secondary program.
+A 2005 report by the Canadian Policy Research Networks, titled "Getting There and Staying There", adds the factor of geography, citing the long distances that students must travel in Manitoba and consequent personal dislocation to find a suitable post-secondary program.
 All three reports suggest the following strategies to increase access and participation: early intervention, career counseling starting in grade 9, orientation programs, introductory academic and vocational programs starting in grade 12, the involvement of parents, promotion of role models, distance education, and satellite campuses.

 The Canadian Council on Learning concluded in its "2007 Report on Learning in Canada" that the most significant barriers to post-secondary access are informational and motivational.
 In the "2007 Survey of Early Leavers in Manitoba", the Department of Advanced Education and Learning reported that students typically leave higher education for reasons not related to the institution itself.
 Financial considerations sometimes influence the decision.
 The Survey concluded that remedial courses could be helpful, and that such students require assistance immediately in their first year, especially at college level where programs are of shorter duration.

 Providing post-secondary education to residents of Manitoba's rural northern communities continues to be a challenge.